aboozarmojdeh/bamazon/README.md

 ## Instruction
 In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this week.
 The app will take in orders from customers and deplete stock from the store's inventory.
 As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

+--
-Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.
+Make sure you save and require the MySQL and Inquirer npm packages in your files--your app will need them for data input and storage.
+--

 ### Challenge #1: Customer View (Minimum Requirement)